Slavic Fates

 “Even gods look away when we decide.”

 To speak of the Suđenice is to speak of inevitability, of the unseen weight carried from the moment fate is set into motion.
+Across the South Slavic lands, no birth was truly complete until the sisters had spoken.
+Their verdict was the last threshold the newborn had to cross – not into life, but into a life with a shape.

 The Third Night